pjmeyer/SmartHotel360-Sentiment-Analysis-App/README.md

 1. Aha! 's' is zero, when it should be a tweet object.
 This is because in the loop above, the keyword `in` is assigning the variable 's' to the index of the array, and not the object that corresponds to that index.
 Confirm this by typing `data.tweets[s]` into the debug console below.

-1. In the loop, change the word `"in"` to `"of"`, save the file, and reload the web page.
+1. In the loop, change the word `"in"` to `"of"`, save the file, remove the breakpoint, and click the `reload icon` button near the top of the VS Code editor.
+Refresh the web page.
 It's fixed!
 You should see the new graphic in the bottom left.
+Back in VS Code, stop the debugger by clicking the `stop icon`.

 ### Dockerize the site and push it to Azure Container Registry